 Condition monitoring is an important tool in the predictive maintenance of machines.
-By collecting and analysing certain signals from motors, developing faults and inefficiencies can be identified, and unplanned downtime can be avoided.
+By collecting and analyzing certain signals from motors, developing faults and inefficiencies can be identified, and unplanned downtime can be avoided.

 There are a number of different signals that can be taken into account when monitoring mechanical assets.
-Traditional condition monitoring was mostly based around vibration analysis, but more modern, innovative techniques focus on MCSA (Motor Current Signature Analysis).
-To find out which technology is right for you, download The Condition Monitoring Comparison Guide.
+Traditional condition monitoring was mostly based around vibration analysis, but more modern, innovative techniques focus on MCSA (motor current signature analysis).
+To find out which technology is right for you, download our condition monitoring comparison guide.

 2. What are the benefits?

 Simply put, condition monitoring uses a number of signals to predict three things.
-First, if a motor will break.
-Second, how it will break, and third, the time you have to fix or replace the motor before it functionally fails.
+First, whether an asset will break.
+Second, how it will break, and third, the time you have to fix or replace the asset before it functionally fails.
 Armed with this information, you can schedule maintenance at a time that suits production.

 Avoid unplanned downtime

-- The need to pay overtime to maintenance staff to replace the motor.
+- the need to pay overtime to maintenance staff to replace the asset

-- Depending on the severity and type of machine break, other machines may be damaged as a result of the motor fault.
+- depending on the severity and type of machine break, other machines may be damaged as a result of the asset fault

-- The cost of needing to store large numbers of spare motors in case any one of your motors breaks.
-Condition monitoring means you will be forewarned of any motor break (sometimes up to 4 months in advance); meaning backups for faulty motors can be bought when needed.
+- the cost of needing to store large numbers of spare assets in case any one of your assets breaks.
+Condition monitoring means you will be forewarned of any asset break (sometimes up to 5 months in advance), meaning safety stock for faulty assets can be bought when needed

-Conversely, preventative maintenance requires the replacement of all machines after a certain period of time, (or running hours) regardless of whether they have started to show signs of a fault.
-By keeping your machines in action until it is necessary to change/replace them, you can get more out of your machine (improving TCO (Total Cost of Ownership)), and maximise initial capital ROI.
+Conversely, preventive maintenance requires the replacement of all machines after a certain period of time (or number of running hours) regardless of whether they have started to show signs of a fault.
+By keeping your machines in action until it’s necessary to change or replace them, you can get more out of your machine, improving TCO (total cost of ownership), and maximize initial capital ROI.

 Maintenance engineers can act more efficiently

 In a scenario where there has been a breakage, maintenance engineers are able to act faster using condition monitoring.
-Different motor signal patterns are indicative of different developing faults.
-So condition monitoring will help the maintenance engineer to focus on the right fault, and not waste time checking parts of the motor that are not broken.
-This ultimately makes the maintenance engineer faster and more effective at his/her job.
+Different motor signal patterns are indicative of different developing faults in the asset the motor is driving—so condition monitoring will help the maintenance engineer to focus on the right fault, and not waste time checking parts of the asset that are not broken.
+This ultimately makes the maintenance engineer faster and more effective at his or her job.

 Safeguard employee safety

-By being able to determine when an asset will break, the maintenance personnel can ensure safer work practices.
-Depending on the nature of the asset, a breakage could be quite destructive, and could pose a threat to the safety of employees working around the asset.
-So using condition monitoring, the maintenance personnel can plan maintenance before a motor break poses a potential threat to safety.
+By being able to determine when an asset will break, maintenance personnel can ensure safer work practices.
+Depending on the nature of the asset, a breakdown could be quite destructive, and could pose a threat to the safety of employees working around the asset.
+By using condition monitoring, maintenance personnel can plan maintenance before a motor break poses a potential threat to safety.

 Improve motor efficiency with MCSA

-SAM4 by Semiotic Labs uses Motor Current Signature Analysis, meaning that it can also detect when a motor is beginning to run less efficiently.
+SAM4 by Semiotic Labs uses motor current signature analysis, meaning it can also detect when a motor is beginning to run less efficiently.
 As a result, you can focus your efficiency improvements on specific motors.

 Statistically, 20-40% of your maintenance personnel are likely to retire in the next 5 years.
-So your ability to react to future unplanned downtime could suffer.
-SAM4 helps your maintenance team to avoid unplanned downtime and maximise plant productivity in the future.
+That means your ability to react to future unplanned downtime could suffer.
+SAM4 helps your maintenance team avoid unplanned downtime and maximize plant productivity in the future.

 3. Who is condition monitoring for?